Flyers are a smart way to spread the word about your business. Rachel Miller explains how to produce your own inspirational marketing leaflets

 Your first step is to make sure you have a software package that will allow you to create a design with words and pictures.
-Many common business software packages allow you to create layouts, including Word, PowerPoint, Photoshop and Publisher.
-Other good design software packages are Quark Xpress, Corel Draw and InDesign.
+Many common business software packages allow you to create layouts, including Word, PowerPoint and Photoshop.

 If you are nervous about starting a layout from scratch, there are two main options.
 You could ask a designer to create a basic template to start you off.
 Or you could use one of the many free templates available online.

 The key to good design is simplicity and consistency.
 Start by choosing the font you want to use.
 Keep it simple - anything fancy can be difficult to read.
 It's important to balance all your elements.
 Your heading should stand out and be supported by relevant graphics and pictures.
 Text should be easy to read.
 You should use colours and graphics that you already have in your company literature, letter headings and in your premises.
 Contact details should be easy to spot.